 An additional problem is the waste water that eventually remains at the end of the process.
 Chlorine reacts with carbon compounds, creating toxic dioxins that remain in wastewater.

 This wastewater can be treated, but it is not without risks.
 Want to know more about this story?
-Through this link you can retrieve, in English, some more information.
+Through this link you can retrieve some more information.

 Conclusion